gregskawinski/gregskawinski.github.io/index.md

 ## ABOUT

-(Big) Data and Control always puzzled me, so I dedicated my career to understand it, and to use this knowledge to built better solutions.
-The more I look into the future, the better I see the world where Cloud Computing and Data Warehousing act as the engine for Big Data and AI-driven technological revolution.
-More data means better Data Driven Algos for Quant Trading.
-DATA becomes a strategic asset.
+The perpetual enigma of Data and Control has been my driving force, leading me to shape my career around comprehending these domains and leveraging this knowledge to construct superior solutions.
+As I peer into the future, I envision a world where Cloud Computing and Data Warehousing propel a transformative era of Big Data and AI-driven innovation.
+A surplus of data begets more refined Data-Driven Algorithms, particularly in the realm of Quantitative Trading, where DATA assumes the role of a pivotal strategic asset.

 ```python
 if (isAwesome):